 The sole objective of code review is to improve the quality of code.
 Reviewer uses code review tools to automate the process of reviewing code.
 Various code review tools are widely available such as GitHub, GitLab, Rhodecode, Gerrit, bitbucket, etc

-Automated code review is preferred to create a high-quality and secure application that is free from any vulnerabilities.
-Under automated code review, the source code is compared with the standard guidelines.
+To create a high-quality and secure application that is free from any vulnerabilities, developers prefer automated code review, where the source code is compared with standard guidelines.

 1. Setting early expectations